Basics

 Examples:

 • 10 r20 y7 5 r10 x7.
 Rolls a random value 10-30 (see earlier lesson), saves it to buffer #7 (which resets running value to 0), rolls a different one 5-15, then multiplies it by the value of the contents of buffer #7 (i.e. the previous roll).
-The foo yN bar xN pattern is how you multiply things in general.
+In general, the foo yN bar xN pattern is how you multiply foo and bar.

-• r10 y0 a0, 0, a0.
-Rolls a value, saves it, loads it right back because of the reset.
+• r10 y9 a9, 0, a9.
+Rolls a value, saves it to buffer #9, loads it right back because of the reset.
 Reuses the value for the third component of the vector.
-This is how you can get diagonal values.
+This is how you can get diagonal vectors.

 Sinus (s)